Mrs Harris and Mrs Cooper and all the children welcome you to the webpage all about Beech Class!

 We are detectives!

-Our Spring term topic is based on history, we will learn about powerful women in history with an in depth focus on Boudicca before half term and Ameila Earhart after.
-This fits in well with 2018 being 100 years since women secured the right to vote for some women.
+Our Spring term topic was based on history, we have learnt about powerful women in history with an in depth focus on Boudicca before half term and Ameila Earhart after.
+This fitted in well with 2018 being 100 years since women secured the right to vote for some women.
 (Don't worry we will learn about some men next year!)

 Maths in Year 1

 We make maths as active and fun as we can in Year 1 so that the children can be engaged and hopefully start to form a love of learning.

 By the end of Year 1, the children should have mastered some key skills as listed below:

 Count to and across 100, forwards and backwards, beginning with 0 or one, or from any given number.

 Count, read and write numbers to 100 in numerals; count in multiples of twos, fives and tens.

 Given a number, identify one more and one less.